-Students accepted to the PN program will participate in a mandatory orientation evening held prior to the start of classes.
-At this time, students will pick up uniforms, if available, the student handbook, and textbooks if available and not already picked up.
-They will receive updated program information as well assignments to be done before the first class.
+Students accepted to the PN program will participate in a mandatory orientation day held prior to the start of classes.
+At this time, instructors will go over the student handbook.
+Students will receive updated program information as well as assignments to be done before the first class.
 At this time, an academic skills assessment and learning styles assessment will be conducted.
 Laboratory and clinical supplies will be available prior to the first laboratory/clinical experience.